-Slack has completely changed the way that we used to communicate to one and other.
-Slack allows to join multiple teams and talk to them effectively without any distraction.
-But Slack can be more handy, if you've Slack client in your Linux (No more web app), but slack does not have any official client for Linux.
-But thanks to ScudCloud!
-An unofficial, open-source and nice tool for using Slack in Linux.
-So let's see how to install & use ScudCloud in Linux distributions.
+Slack, with more than 12 million daily active users, has completely changed the way that we used to communicate with one another.
+Slack allows you to join many teams and communicate with them effectively without being distracted.
+However, Slack can be more useful if you have a Slack client in your Linux (rather than a web app), however, Slack does not offer an official client for Linux.
+However, thanks to ScudCloud!
+A great, unofficial, open-source utility for using Slack in Linux.
+So, let’s look at how to install and use ScudCloud in various Linux distributions.

 What Is Slack?

-Because we don't have any official Slack client for Linux, so ScudCloud is there to help us integrate Slack right within our Linux.
-ScudCloud is just like the Slack's web interface.
-Once you install ScudCloud, you'll be able to manage your teams, communicate with team members, share files etc. all from your desktop app, ScudCloud.
+Because there is no official Slack client for Linux, ScudCloud is here to help us integrate Slack directly into our Linux.
+ScudCloud’s web interface is similar to Slack’s.
+After installing ScudCloud, you’ll be able to manage your teams, chat with team members, exchange files, and so on, all from your desktop app.

 How To Install ScudCloud In Linux?

-ScudCloud can be installed on many Linux distributions, like Debian, Ubuntu, Kubuntu, Mint, Arch and Fedora.
+ScudCloud is compatible with several Linux distributions, including Debian, Ubuntu, Kubuntu, Mint, Arch, and Fedora.

 Ubuntu, Linux mint, Kubuntu, Xubuntu, Linux Lite, Zorin OS and Debian etc.